geojupyter/geojupyter.org/blog/20250129-announcing-geojupyter-hackathons/index.md

 ## :bow: Thank you!

-We hope to see you and learn from you!
+We hope to see you and learn from you soon!